 One of the reasons so many people like dance is because there are so many different styles to choose from.
 For instance, ballet is perfect for those that want a structured, controlled form of dance, and lyrical or contemporary dance focuses on emotion.

 Competitive Dance can be More Expensive than Gymnastics

 Many gymnast moms will tell you that gymnastics is expensive, but competitive dance can be just as expensive or more expensive.
-Depending on how many a classes a dancer needs the cost can add up quickly.
+Depending on how many classes a dancer needs the cost can add up quickly.
 Most dance studios require classes to be paid for separately, and each routine requires a different costume.
 Depending on the design of the costume, it can easily cost upwards of $80 to $400 and that’s before shoes.
 Gymnastics is expensive too.
-Most gym parents pay class fees, private lesson fees, and have to travel to competitions all over the United States.
-Training leos can cost anywhere from $40 to $60 and competition leos can be upwards of $120, but most gymnast only have one competition leo.
+Most gym parents pay class fees, private lesson fees, and have to travel to competitions all over the country.
+Training leos can cost anywhere from $40 to $60 and competition leos can be upwards of $120, but most gymnasts only have one competition leo.

 Not all Gymnasts are Good Dancers and Not all Dancers can do Gymnastics

 When you see a gymnast stretching across the floor, you may think they would be a great dancer!
 The same goes for a dancer who can nail a back handspring on a gymnasium floor.
 But you might be surprised to find out that while dancers and gymnasts have a great deal in common, being good in one activity doesn’t guarantee you’ll be great in another.